-Dr. Waterman stepped up as a leader in her professional, serving in a variety of positions, including Chairwoman of the National Medical Association, Region IV, and president of the Associated Healthcare Providers.
+Dr. Waterman stepped up as a leader in her profession, serving in a variety of positions, including chairwoman of the National Medical Association, Region IV, and president of the Associated Healthcare Providers.
 She also served as vice chair of the then-North Oakland Medical Center during its transition to Doctors’ Hospital of Michigan, helping ensure hundred of jobs remained in the city of Pontiac.

 She is a graduate of the University of Chicago, with a degree in biology and political science, as well as Meharry Medical College.
 She completed her residency at the Kresge Eye Institute at Wayne State University.

 Click on a speaker’s name to read a short professional biography.

 Brian Boyle, Co-Chief Executive Officer, Issue Media Group

 Michael Brown, Community Development Director, City of Ironwood

 Nikole Brown, Legislative Associate, State Affairs, Michigan Municipal League